-Exhibit Number Description 3.1 Articles of Incorporation of the Registrant (incorporated by reference from Exhibit 3.1 to the Registrant's Annual Report on Form 10-K filed on March 19, 2015) 3.4 Certificate of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock, filed on December 23, 2015 (incorporated by reference from Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed on December 24, 2015) 3.5 Certificate of Amendment to Certificate of Designation of Series A Convertible Preferred Stock, filed on April 4, 2016 (incorporated by reference from Exhibit 3.1 to the Company's Current Report on Form 8-K filed on April 7, 2016) 3.6 Certificate of Change, effective May 4, 2016 (incorporated by reference from Exhibit 3.1 to the Company's Current Report on Form 8-K filed on May 5, 2016) 10.37 Form of Amendment to Securities Purchase Agreement (incorporated by reference from Exhibit 10.1 to the Company's Current Report on Form 8-K filed on April 7, 2016) 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended.
+Exhibit Number Description 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended.
 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended.
 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following financial statements from the Ekso Bionics Holdings, Inc. Quarterly Report on Form 10Q for the quarter ended March 31, 2016, formatted in Extensible Business Reporting Language ("XBRL"): · unaudited condensed consolidated balance sheets; · unaudited condensed consolidated statement of operations; · unaudited condensed consolidated statement of cash flows; · notes to unaudited condensed consolidated financial statements;
+101 The following financial statements from the Ekso Bionics Holdings, Inc. Quarterly Report on Form 10Q for the quarter ended June 30, 2016, formatted in Extensible Business Reporting Language ("XBRL"): unaudited condensed consolidated balance sheets; unaudited condensed consolidated statements of operations and comprehensive loss; unaudited condensed consolidated statement of cash flows; notes to unaudited condensed consolidated financial statements;